 How would you convince a skeptical C-Suite director of the importance of social media marketing?

-Twitter has been useful for driving traffic to events, specifically virtual events, but less so for content.
+You have to identify where your industrial buyers and potential customers are, and which social platforms they prefer.
+Twitter has been useful for driving traffic and promoting events, specifically virtual events, but less so for content.
 And again, Linkedin is usually a great place to start.
 Once you clarify these platform differences and explain how they can each be used, C-suite and other decision-makers are typically onboard.

 Engineers and executives at engineering firms also usually see the benefits of using YouTube because they understand that it’s a natural place for other engineers to go for how-to information and troubleshooting.